How to Become a Curriculum Developer with a Career Switch

 Having a growth mindset is so helpful.
 My first task in my curriculum development role was editing and writing high school curriculum.
 I'd never done exactly that before, but I realized I have the skills, and I'm up for the challenge.
 This has boosted my confidence and broadened my skill set.
 I continue to step out of my comfort zone and learn as I go.

-Each of these educators fast-tracked their career as a curriculum developer by joining the Curriculum Development Foundations Program.
-If you’re interested in becoming a curriculum developer, the Curriculum Development Foundations Program can kickstart your success as well.
+Each of these educators fast-tracked their career by learning how to become a curriculum specialist, writer, or developer with the Curriculum Development Foundations Program.
+If you’re interested in becoming a curriculum developer, the Curriculum Development Foundations Program can kickstart your career as well.

 In this 5-week program, you’ll gain in-depth knowledge of PreK-12 curriculum development, learn how to craft engaging lesson plans and design effective educational materials, and get the tools and support you need to navigate the job market.